arcaneleague18/GitAtlas/README.md

 ---

 Git Atlas is a VS Code extension that replaces the mental overhead of Git with a beautiful, interactive visual graph.
-Understand Git through visualization rather than memorizing commands, treating Git as a visual state machine.
+Understand Git through visualization rather than memorizing commands — treating your repository as a navigable state machine.

 ## Philosophy